daviatorstorm/BibaViewEngine/README.md

 </configuration>
 ```

-To make a Biba work you must to add Services and pipe to you application.
+To make a Biba work you must to add Services and pipe to you application in Startup.cs file

 Example: